CharlieChenyuZhang/coding-hive/README.md

 # coding-hive
-Demo at the coding hive on February 23, 2019.
+Microsoft Azure Computer Vision API Demo at the coding hive on February 23, 2019.